-“I like to emphasise the ‘I’ bit in CIO,” says Hugh Fahy, chief information officer of the Net-A-Porter Group.
-“21st century technology is about being information led and data driven.
+“I like to emphasis the ‘I’ bit in CIO,” says Hugh Fahy, chief information officer of the Net-A-Porter Group.
+“21st century technology is about being information led and data driven."

 By submitting your email address, you agree to receive emails regarding relevant topic offers from TechTarget and its partners.
 You can withdraw your consent at any time.
 Contact TechTarget at 275 Grove Street, Newton, MA.

-As group CIO, Fahy looks after technology for the brand's three global websites: Net-a-Porter, Mr Porter and The Outnet.
+As Group CIO, Fahy looks after technology for the brands of three global websites: Net-a-Porter, Mr Porter and The Outnet.

-He heads up a 300-strong IT team, which uses a lot of services, including Salesforce for customer relationship management.
-But, while the retailer has a lot of commodity IT on its estate, it also develops its own innovative tools and services.
-Most of the IT team is in house, which allows Net-A-Porter to experiment so it can differentiate itself in luxury fashion.
+Fahy heads up the 300-strong IT team, which uses a lot of services, including Salesforce for customer relationship management.
+But while the retailer has a lot of commodity IT on its estate, it also develops its own innovative tools and services.
+Most of the IT team is in house, which allows Net-A-Porter to experiment to differentiate itself in luxury fashion.

-The company has a history of being an early adopter of agile technologies.
-Fahy says it is important for the technical team to align with the business as close as possible and agile allows this to happen.
+The company, which employs 2,500 people, has a history of being an early adopter of agile technologies.
+Fahy says it’s very important for the technical team to align with the business as close as possible and agile allows this to happen.

 “21st century IT can’t be an ivory tower, we have to communicate with the business,” he says.